pascalopitz/unoffical-sonos-controller-for-linux/README.md

 # Unofficial Sonos Controller for Linux

+First I was tinkering with Chrome apps and sonos.
+I released this as a Chrome app, which had a good 70k users on the Chrome store.
-First I was tinkering with chrome apps and sonos, but chrome apps are a dying platform, so I've moved over to Electron.
+Subsequently Chrome apps turned out to be a dying platform, so I've moved over to Electron.
 The project is written in mostly ES6 and utilizes React and Redux to manage the UI